 “Selvedge denim is made on old-style shuttle looms.
 The fabric is woven using one continuous cross thread; the weft.
 As the weft loops back into the edge of the weave, the selvedge [derived from 'self edge'] edge is created…Selvedge production is much slower than conventionally produced denim [creating a softer, more durable fabric], and only the best raw materials are used.
 It can be compared to the ‘slow food’ movement; this is slow denim.”

 Many pairs of Nudie, in particular, are also made with organic and/or recycled cotton.
-The following three videos show the unique life cycle of Nudie Jeans—from harvesting the organic cotton, to artisanal denim-distressing techniques, to the dismantling and revival of old jeans through fabric recycling.
+The following videos show the unique life cycle of Nudie Jeans—from harvesting the organic cotton, to the artisanal craftsmanship that goes into every pair, to the brand’s repair/reuse/reduce ethos, to the dismantling and revival of old jeans through fabric recycling:

 Note that these remained unwashed for the first eight months.
 Purists will tell you that abstaining from laundering selvedge denim is vital to the personalized fading process.
 Here’s a chart, thanks to the people at Nudie, in case you’re not sure when the time is right:

 Now that you’re in the top-shelf denim market, the choice is yours: Go raw and try your hand at wearing them in, or skip ahead to an artfully pre-distressed pair.
-Check out some of our favorite selvedge jeans below, or browse more options here:
+Either way, just don’t wear them in the ocean.